 For orchestra, improvised drums, and silent film

 Commissioned by the Orchestre Symphonique de Montréal (OSM).
-Premiered February 9, 2019 by the OSM and Michael Lambert, directed by Ken Nagano
+Premiered February 9, 2019 by the OSM and Michel Lambert, directed by Kent Nagano

 For soprano, recorded narrator, and orchestra